episerver/Foundation-docs/Foundation.Commerce/Page Types/Organization Orders Page.md

 [FoundationPageData](Foundation%20Page%20Data.md), IDisableOPE

 ### Restrictions
-The Checkout Page is not available in edit view by default.
+The Organization Orders Page is not available in edit view by default.
 To enable it, go to Admin view > Content type > [Commerce] Checkout Page > Settings and select the **Available in edit view** check box.

 ## Preview
 ![Organization orders](Screenshots/Organization%20Orders%20Page%20-%20Preview.png)